Should I invest in taxable accounts?

 What have I done?

 I was so hell-bent on saving for investment purposes many years ago, I invested in my taxable account with proceeds from the sale of our previous condo.
-In hindsight, I might have been better off just killing my mortgage.
-Lesson learned.
+In hindsight, I might have been better off just killing my mortgage sooner.
+BIG lesson learned.

 Readers continue to ask me what asset locations they should consider owning what investments in – for more tax efficient investing.
 Here are some of my favourite asset locations:

 You won’t find international, U.S. dividend paying stocks or any U.S.-listed ETFs under my “TFSA Assets” column because withholding taxes on dividends earned will apply to the tune of 15%. *I don’t own any bond ETFs or GICs.

 Best practice for me is to keep U.S. stocks and U.S. ETFs inside our RRSPs.